MatthiasWeier/Everything-I-Learn/README.md

 ---

-## ❗Disclaimer:
+> [!CAUTION]

-- I use ChatGPT (my own GPT: https://chatgpt.com/g/g-MYdRG6S9E-markdowngpt-for-it-documentation) to create a lot of these documents.
+> - I use ChatGPT (my own GPT: https://chatgpt.com/g/g-MYdRG6S9E-markdowngpt-for-it-documentation) to create a lot of these documents.
-- I am still reading through and fact check everything.
+> - I am still reading through and fact check everything.
-- Usually I give the GPT a lot of information I already gathered to a topic and it creates me a markdown page.
+> - Usually I give the GPT a lot of information I already gathered to a topic and it creates me a markdown page.
 Quite useful, if you want you can try it
-- I can't approve you that 100% information in here are correct.
+>  - I can't approve you that 100% information in here are correct.
-- BUT I give my best to always read through everything multiple times.
+>   - BUT I give my best to always read through everything multiple times.
 I also learn with this stuff, if I notice anything wrong I will change it.
 This will get more over time

 ## 📚 Repository Overview